patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 }
 ```

 along with a 200 status code, to indicate that the login was indeed successful.
 If we wish to grant this user access to our (soon to be) protected routes, we will have to also provide the JWT as a means of identification.
-Using the **sign()** method of the included **jsonwebtoken** module, we can generate it and send it back to the client alongside the message.
+Using the **sign()** method of the included **jsonwebtoken** module, we can generate it and send it back to the client alongside the "message".

 To accomplish this, we need to add the following code to our "/api/login" route at the top of our **userService.checkUser(req.body).then( ... )** callback: